bramdvrepublic/com.beligum.blocks.core/Readme.md

 ##Html- and CSS-'rules'
  - Only page-templates can hold bootstrap-containers (entities should never be containers, and no containers should ever be used in entities)
  - No bootstrap-layout should be added to a typeof- or property-tag (= entity-tag)
- - If a entity-tag has can-layout, then the first elementy inside the entity must be a row
+ - If a entity-tag has can-layout, then the first element inside the entity must be a row
  - CSS-id's should only be used in page-templates, never inside entities.
 All css-styling should be achieved without use of id's
  - The css-rules for a certain entity will probably be grouped inside a class with the same name as the entity-class.
 These rules should be able to properly render the entity independently of any other css-rules.
 This also means no bootstrap-classes can be used to render good design.

-#Redis
- - Only Storables can be saved to db
- - The method 'toHash()' in Storable decides which info is saved to db in hash-form.
-This method should be overwritten manually.
-(It is saved under "[templateId]:[version]")

 #Exceptions